Precious Quire-McCloud is a native of Liberia, West Africa and has resided in the States since early childhood;

 in all relationships.
 While seeking harmony, she has learned and found peace in understanding that everyone is not

-assigned to walk alongside her in her life journey...still she perseveres and is fiercely focused making THE difference
+assigned to walk alongside her in her life journey...still she perseveres and is fiercely focused on making THE

-that she was created to.
-Whether by word, action or example, she spreads her powerful message of self-love to all with
+difference that she was created to.
+Whether by word, action or example, she spreads her powerful message of self-love

 |